 Overall, the Teufel System 5 THX home cinema system is a pretty good performer.

 I liked its performance with movies, and this is where the system really comes into its own.
-A detailed sound, excellent surround sound placement and room-shaking bass are what you can expect from a 5.1 system which really works 'as-one' to produce an exciting sound for movies.
+A detailed sound, excellent surround sound placement and room-shaking bass are what you can expect from a 5.1 system that really works ‘as one’ to produce an exciting sound for movies.

-It will easily handle all the low-rumblings of your favourite action-packed blockbuster, plus has enough detail to do justice to a more subtle soundtrack with atmospheric soundscapes or acoustic-based music.
+It will easily handle all the low-rumblings of your favorite action-packed blockbuster, plus has enough detail to do justice to a more subtle soundtrack with atmospheric soundscapes or acoustic-based music.

 If music performance is an important consideration for you, then you may need to consider what other options you have at this price point.
 That’s not to say the System 5 can’t handle music relatively well – but if you are an audiophile then you may need something with a little more smoothness and refinement.
 It depends on the type of music you play and your listening habits really.